Una84/Series-Code-Question-1-section-A-and-B-/README.md

 References

-The following sources were used while building this project:
+The following sources is where i got my assistance from to building this project:

 GeeksforGeeks Java Programming

 W3Schools Java Tutorial